How to buy the best electric blanketby Christina Woodger

 - don't use a hot water bottle with an electric blanket, and never use the blanket if it is wet or damp, or if your skin is still damp after a shower or bath

 - think about replacing your electric blanket every 10 years, as recommended by the Electrical Safety Council.
-As an electrical appliance, an old or broken electric blanket should be recycled - find out more in our electrical recycling guide.
+As an electrical appliance, an old or broken electric blanket should be recycled.

 Electric blankets are not suitable for use as baby bedding in a cot.
 According to the Electrical Safety Council, young children should not use electric blankets, either, 'unless the controls have been pre-set by a parent, or you're satisfied that the child is able to use the appliance safely'.